|Don't want to design ? Do you

 It is generally advantageous in the industry to design a mass flow bin, which, when designed properly will ensure a reliable flow out of the silo.
 What can happen also is that a bin is intended to perform as a mass flow bin but actually behaves as a funnel flow bin...
-Questions must then be raised to understand why this behaviour is experienced, Re-calculating the minimum diameters and angle of discharge can be a starting point to troubleshoot the behaviour observed.
+Questions must then be raised to understand why this behavior is experienced, Re-calculating the minimum diameters and angle of discharge can be a starting point to troubleshoot the behavior observed.
 Funnel flow bins are subject to ratholes.
-Ratholes can cause severe problems for very large silos at the moment the product stuck on the side is collapsing : indeed, the collapse can make a large amound of material fall, if the silo has not been designed to handle such pressure, it will fail and be deformed .
+Ratholes can cause severe problems for very large silos at the moment the product stuck on the side is collapsing : indeed, the collapse can make a large amount of material fall, if the silo has not been designed to handle such pressure, it will fail and be deformed .

 Figure 7 : Bin discharge patterns

 For each of these bins type, the critical outlet diameter, to avoid arching and ratholing, should be calculated in order to ensure a good flow.

-Feeders are positionned after a hopper to control the discharge, dose the solid if necessary, or reach another unit operation while reducing the height of the installation (case of screw and vibrating feeders).
+Feeders are positioned after a hopper to control the discharge, dose the solid if necessary, or reach another unit operation while reducing the height of the installation (case of screw and vibrating feeders).
 4 feeders are considered here and cover most of the cases in the industry : simple butterfly valves, pneumatic rotary valves or Airlock rotary Valves, screw feeders and vibrating tubes.